Reliability Guide

 Ford Ranger Mk5 (P703) Problems by Year

-The latest Ranger feels far more polished and SUV-like than old pickups, but it is still a working vehicle whose long-term story will be written by servicing discipline, towing history and after-treatment health.
-The 2.0 EcoBlue engines keep the used-buy focus firmly on oil quality and emissions hardware rather than old-fashioned chassis rust alone.
+The latest Ford Ranger (Mk5/P703) feels far more polished and SUV-like than older pickups, sharing its underpinnings with the new Volkswagen Amarok.
+Positioned as both a rugged commercial workhorse and a premium lifestyle vehicle, it dominates the UK pickup market with its bold styling and advanced interior tech.
+However, it is still a heavy working vehicle whose long-term reliability will be determined by servicing discipline, towing history, and after-treatment health.
+The 2.0 EcoBlue and 3.0 V6 diesels keep the used-buy focus firmly on oil quality and emissions hardware.

 Select a year below to see the specific problems affecting that model year, with estimated repair costs and severity ratings.